jappeace/jappeaceApplication/content/cabal-exact-print.md

 For a long time, I've been annoyed that [cabal](https://www.haskell.org/cabal/) tells you to add modules to your cabal file.
-It's can of detect missing modules, but won't automatically add them.
+It can detect missing modules, but won’t automatically add them.
 This is not a big deal for a single module, but if you like splitting code into many small modules, for example because you like [fast compile times](https://www.parsonsmatt.org/2019/11/27/keeping_compilation_fast.html#the-projecttypes-megamodule),